The Center for Arts & Language

 RISD offers two options for purchasing supplies for your course, where students may make tax-exempt purchases with a ten percent discount on art supplies (present your registration statement and a photo ID).
 You may also choose to purchase your supplies from another vendor.
 We recommend that you save all receipts, in the event your course is canceled or you are unable to attend.

-COVID-19 Update: Although the RISD Store is not physically open for in-person sales, it may carry required supplies for Summer 2020 Online courses, including the option for direct shipment.
-Visit the CE Course Supplies page to view a list of available supplies.
+COVID-19 Update: Although the RISD Store is not physically open for in-person sales, it may carry required supplies needed for your upcoming course, including the option for direct shipment.
+Visit the RISD Store to view available supplies.

 Design Center, 30 North Main Street